-(viii) Peer-on-Peer Abuse :-
+(viii) Child on Child Abuse :-

-At Headington we recognise that peer-on-peer abuse may occur between children as young as primary age.
+At Headington we recognise that child-on-child abuse may occur between children as young as primary age.
 Staff are trained to identify blind spots where children may be able to hide, such as tents or play structures.
 These are supervised closely.
 Staff are also made aware of signs including, patterns of behaviour between certain children or switching clothes with others and are vigilant in monitoring these children closely.
 Staff are trained to report any signs of sexual or emotional abuse to the Designated Safeguarding Leads.

-For older pupils, a growing form of peer-on-peer abuse involves youth produced sexual imagery, sometimes referred to as 'sexting'.
+For older pupils, a growing form of child-on-child abuse involves youth produced sexual imagery, sometimes referred to as 'sexting' and now more commonly referenced as the consensual and non-consensual sharing of nudes and seminude images and/or videos.
 This involves the child or young person (under the age of 18) writing and sharing explicit messages with people they know, or sometimes takes the form of the sharing of images that they, or another child, have created of themselves (still photos or videos).
-When sexting occurs pupils can be made to feel uncomfortable, pressurised, embarrassed, and frightened.
+When this online behaviour occurs pupils can be made to feel uncomfortable, pressurised, embarrassed, and frightened.
 Under the Sexual Offences Act 2003 it is an offence to possess, distribute, show and make indecent images of children.
 Therefore pupils who are involved in youth produced sexual imagery may be committing an illegal act.
+Indecent images would include those that show a naked young person, a topless girl, that displays genitals or sexual acts including masturbation.
+It can also include overtly sexual images of young people in their underwear.

 The most recent guidance recommends that in incidents where a child creates and shares sexual imagery of themselves with a peer who is also under 18, or where a child shares sexual imagery created by another child under 18 or an adult, or where a child is in possession of sexual imagery created by another child, this should be treated as a safeguarding issue rather than criminalising the child or children involved.
+Where a young person has engaged in consensual image sharing it may not be abusive but the child will be reminded that it is illegal.
+Further details can be found within the Safeguarding Policy and staff who become aware of an incident involving nudes/semi nudes should follow the procedures outlined there.